Latest Update November 2019

 Here a some starting points for creating a newsworthy message:

-A 3 to 10 word summary of your message will be the headline of your release.
+A three to ten word summary of your message will be the headline of your release.
 The headline should create curiosity about your story and prompt the reader to learn more.
 Headlines can be clever, fun, provocative, even controversial, but they should never be boring.
 They should go beyond the facts to engage the reader emotionally.

 Use your headline in the subject field of your email to each media outlet.